-The Importance of a Peer Support Network During Residential Addiction Treatment
+The Importance of a Peer Support Network During Addiction Recovery

 Research shows that people who have lived experience in addiction provide some of the most valuable support to those still struggling with it.
 Building a network of peers during residential treatment, connecting with peer-professionals while you’re there, and then using a continuing care plan to maintain that network once it has concluded can help bolster your recovery with a peer-oriented safety net after treatment.